hkravi18/ATG-POC1/README.md

 - Prettier is used for code formatting
 - Lint-staged is used for running prettier and eslint on all changed files in each commit
 - Husky is used to provide git hooks for pre-commit and pre-push
+- You can find scripts related to linting, formatting and database in the package.json

 ## Technologies Used